evkx/evkx.github.io/content/models/audi/e-tron_gt/RS_e-tron_GT/_index.md

 ## Performance

 With overboost, the Audi RS e-tron GT has a maximum power of 475KW (646hp).
 Without overboost, it is 440KW (598hp).
 The torque is 830nm with overboost and 830 without overboost.
 The 0-100km/h sprint (0-62mph) is performed in 3,3 seconds with overboost and 4,5 seconds without overboost.
-The top speed is 250 km/h.
+The top speed is 250 km/h. {{<evkxdisplayaddarticle />}}

 ## Battery, range, and charging